 Our annual high school symposium offers two days of journalism training to high school students in the United States and around the world.
 The event features workshops led by News staffers, prominent guest speakers and automatic entry into our high school journalism competition.
 We now offer two versions of the symposium: one in-person for students able to travel to New Haven and one online for those who wish to attend virtually, particularly from other time zones.

 It is highly likely that this year’s program will be offered virtually.
-Please check back in May for dates and registration information.
+Please check here for dates and registration information.

 The Wallace Prize is the most prestigious independently awarded undergraduate writing prize at Yale.
 Every spring, the Yale Daily News Magazine hosts an open submission for the prize in memory of Peter J. Wallace ’64, a former member of the News’ managing board.
 Undergraduates from all disciplines submit their unpublished fiction and nonfiction for a chance to be published in a special issue of the magazine and win a cash prize.
 Submissions are judged by an anonymous panel of experts across literature, academia and journalism.